crowbar/barclamp-crowbar/crowbar_framework/doc/default/crowbar/devguide/testing.md

 1. `cd /opt/dell/crowbar_framework/BDD`
 1. `linux.sh` or `Win7.bat` to compile the erlang code depending on your platform (may give an error, that's ok)
 1. `erl` to start a command shell for erlang
-  1. `bdd:test("crowbar").` will run all the tests and report the results
+  1. `bdd:test().` will run all the tests and report the results
-  1. `bdd:feature("crowbar","name").` will run just the named feature set
+  1. `bdd:feature("name").` will run just the named feature set

+> You can run `bdd:test("profile").` or `bdd:feature("profile","feature").` if you want to use an alternate profile than `default`.
+Alternate profiles use the matching configuration name and had a different global setup/teardown location.

 ### BDD DSL